 Tesla broke onto the scene as the first car manufacturer to be made into a PLC since 1954, and year after year they continue getting stronger and more popular.
 They are estimated to be worth approximately $39 billion, whilst this is down since May 2019, it is still exceptional for a car brand that hasn’t been around near as long as the others on this list.

 Tesla has become a disrupter in the car market.
-They continue showcasing their incredible electric capability and demonstrating that you can have luxury cars that don’t require petrol or diesel.
+The recent sales data shows us they continue showcasing their incredible electric capability and demonstrating that you can have luxury cars that don’t require petrol or diesel..
 Not only is Tesla a market leader in the electric powered car industry, but they are also making leaps and bounds with their driverless and autonomous feature.
 This is an area where other companies such as Google have struggled, but Tesla is road testing their technology now and so far it appears to be working as planned.
 Tesla is currently positioned at number seven out of ten as relates to the worlds highest valued car companies.

 Mercedes has been a dark horse this year, and over the past 5 years they have lagged behind their German counterpart, BMW.
 They haven’t really done much to make any huge leaps or advances in the past 5 years, although it seems that 2019 is the year that the tide is changing.